How to design for powerful connection and learning at large meetings

 A facilitator told me recently about her experience at an Open Space conference she was running.
 The acknowledged expert on the conference topic was present.
 But he was so uncomfortable with the process that he hardly spoke during the entire event.

 We know that introverts can bring much to the table (for example, there’s research that indicates that introverts do better on intelligence tests).
-Using participant-driven process that favors extrovert participation is a disservice to everyone present, not just the introverts.
+Using a participant-driven process that favors extrovert participation is a disservice to everyone present, not just the introverts.
 In my opinion, it’s a significant shortcoming of Open Space.

 How can we engage introverts at participant-driven events?